Weeks-UNC/fpocketR/Demo/fpocketR_demo.md

     python -m fpocketR -pdb 7elr.pdb

     >Detected heteroatoms: ['GTP', 'XAN'].
-    >Input the target ligand ID or "None" for no ligand:XAN
+    >Input the target ligand ID or "None" for no ligand: b XAN

 * The user will be prompted to input a ligand ID since the --ligand option was not used.
 * Input ligand ID: XAN